 The signal generator processes data in 8-bit bytes.
 Each byte contains 1 bit of "data field" information, and seven bits of control information associated with the data field bit.
-See Table 5-1 on page 3 for the required data and control bits.
+See Table 3-2 for the required data and control bits.